Downtown Berkeley is the go-to place for theaters, performances, movies and restaurants.

-Arinell makes a great most-like-New-York-City slice … and even has Sicilian style.
-Some of Berkeley’s other pizza places places include Gioia (mushroom is my favorite), Cheese Board and LoCocos.
+Arinell makes a great most-like New York City slice … and even has Sicilian style.
+Some of Berkeley’s other pizza places include Gioia (mushroom is my favorite), Cheese Board, and LoCocos.
 Chicago Style deep dish fans love Zachary’s.

 Shattuck Avenue Spats, an institution when I first moved here, has been brought back to life.
 Triple Rock is nearby at 1920 Shattuck and feels like it is straight out of the 1920s.
 Jupiter serves food and has a great selection of beers too.

-Berkeley Ace is a throw back to hardware stores of the past – wood floors, smooth handrails, and a nice selection of model trains, planes, and books in the basement.
+Berkeley Ace is at Milvia & Addison.
+The original store was a throwback to hardware stores of the past – wood floors, smooth handrails, and a nice selection of model trains, planes, and books in the basement.

-Be sure to check out the Center Street Saturday Farmers’ market – food, produce, music and more.
-The Berkeley Historical Society is in Veteran’s Building next door, and is open Thursday, Friday and Saturday 1-4 pm.
+Be sure to check out the Center Street Saturday Farmers’ market – food, produce, music, and more.
+The Berkeley Historical Society is in the Veteran’s Building next door and is open Thursday, Friday, and Saturday 1-4 pm.

-Games of Berkeley has a broad selection of game, and Victory Point Cafe is a place to play them with like-minded aficionados.
+Games of Berkeley has a broad selection of games, and Victory Point Cafe is a place to play them with like-minded aficionados.